Skip to Content

 Panel’s achievements

-In its first term, the Panel’s achievements include:
+To date, the Panel’s achievements include:

 • Developing a framework to understand legal services from the perspective of the Consumer Principles: Access, Choice, Information, Quality, Safety, Fairness, Representation and Redress.
 This framework helps shape our policy and practice.